ChurchApps/FreeShowWeb/src/routes/docs/layouts/+page.md

 ## Creating a layout

+By default there is just one layout.
 To create a new layout, select a show and go to "Show" view.
-Then click on the colored "+" button at the bottom.
-You can click them to select them.
-By default there is one layout called "Standard".
-You can rename the layouts.
+Then click on the "Add layout" button at the bottom.
+You can click a layout to select it, or right click to rename.

 ## Tools